-- (b) Lang Mining Corporation ("Lang Mining") is a private company controlled by the chairman of the Company.
-Lang Mining receives a management fee of \$2,500 per month for the services of Frank A. Lang, an officer and director of the Company. - (c) The Company's investments include shares in a listed company with a common director. - (d) Balances payable to and receivable from related parties are included in due to and due from related parties, respectively, on the balance sheets.
+- (a) Management, administrative, geological and other services are provided by Quorum Management and Administrative Services Inc. ("Quorum") at market rates. - (b) Lang Mining Corporation ("Lang Mining") is a private company controlled by the chairman of the Company.
+Lang Mining receives a management fee of \$2,500 per month for the services of Frank A. Lang, an officer and director of the Company. - (c) The Company's investments include shares in a listed company with a common director. - (d) Balances payable to and receivable from related parties are included in due to and due from related parties, respectively, on the statements of financial position.
 These amounts are non-interest bearing and are due on demand. - (e) Key management personnel compensation.